-The 1980s and 1990s were a distinct era in home design.
+Homes from the 1980s and 1990s were a distinct era in home design.
 Who can forget the bland beige and soft pastels color palette?
 Remember country style or shabby chic?
-From floral prints and long, fabric drapery, preppy style with blue and white stripes, to geometric modern and sleek decor, there was something for everyone over the span of two decades.
+From floral prints and long, fabric drapery, preppy style with blue and white stripes, to geometric modern and sleek décor, there was something for everyone over the span of two decades.
 While the 1980s and 90s are a distant memory, if your home is a time warp back to these trends, it may be time for to update.
-Mountainwood Homes remodels many homes dating back to the 1980s or 90s so we hear the same complaints over and over about these homes.
+Mountainwood Homes remodels many homes dating back to the 1980s and 1990s so we hear the same complaints over and over about these homes.

-Here are 5 complaints we hear from our homeowners looking to remodel their 1980s or 1990s home:
+Here are 5 complaints we hear from homeowners looking to remodel their 1980s and 1990s homes:

 1.)
 Remove the carpet in the bathroom.